 #Myth 2: I need to do a physical exam

 Few physicians claim that providing professional patient treatment requires an in-person examination.
 Although in certain cases an in-person inspection is necessary, there are still plenty of situations that don’t require one.
 Only think about all the situations you have been struggling with in the past over the internet.
 Knowing the medical history of the patient and the reported signs is appropriate for certain mild acute illnesses to identify without a physical test.
-Furthermore, telemedicine app is also useful for quick follow-up calls or post-op checks that do not normally require a physical evaluation anyway.
+Furthermore, the telemedicine app is also useful for quick follow-up calls or post-op checks that do not normally require a physical evaluation anyway.

 #Myth 3: Telemedicine is just about urgent care